xsc/ronda-routing/README.md

 ```

-The `RouteDescriptor` contains the routing logic, basically producing an identifier that
+The [`Descriptor`](#route-descriptors) contains the routing logic, basically producing
-designates the final handler and gets injected into the request.
-Follow-up middlewares
+an identifier that designates the final handler and gets injected into the request.
-can then look at that identifier and decide whether they have to do anything or not.
+Follow-up middlewares can then look at that identifier and decide whether they have to
+do anything or not.

 Multiple paradigms are then possible: